immunefi-team/Bounty_Boosts/Alchemix/31512 - [SC - Critical] Infinite minting of FLUX through Merge.md

 # Infinite minting of FLUX through Merge

-Submitted on Mon May 20 2024 16:10:34 GMT-0400 (Atlantic Standard Time) by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 22:10:34 UTC by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31512